thiskurt/APEPRuleMerger/README.md

 *(Note: pre-existing rules and any other policy changes remain intact)*

 ## TODO
+* Allow selecting specific rules to add instead of always adding all rules at once.
 * Add support for policy .xml files containing multiple policies in one file.
 * Integrate with Web API and/or OpenDXL to download policies from ePO<sup>1</sup>.